 - Transfer to the refrigerator and set for 30 minutes - 1 hour or until chocolate has completely hardened.

-- Remove and sit at room temperature for 5 minutes to slightly soften, this makes it easier to cut the bark so it doesn’t crack in tiny pieces.
+- Remove and set at room temperature for 5 minutes to slightly soften, this makes it easier to cut the bark so it doesn’t crack into tiny pieces.

 - Cut bark into shards with a sharp knife.

 can this be frozen and for how long?

 Hi Lynne, yes you certainly can.
 I recommend to wrap each piece of bark in parchment paper or cling film and then wrap in foil.
 Then store in an airtight container and pop it in the freezer for up to 2-3 months.
 It's best to wrap them tight and as secure as possible without breaking them, in the two layers of wrapping.
 This is to prevent discolouration (blooming) of the chocolate when frozen and thawing.
 To thaw, remove your container from the freezer and into the refrigerator to thaw.
 I hope this helps 🙂